TanyaNarom/World_Cup_Database/README.md

 Don't forget to connect to the database after you create it.

 Part 2: Insert the data
-Complete the insert_data.The sh script is to correctly insert all the data from games.csv into the database.
+Complete the insert_data.
+The sh script is to insert all the data from games.csv into the database correctly.
 The file is started for you.
 Do not modify any of the code you start with.
 Using the PSQL variable defined, you can make database queries like this: $($PSQL "<query_here>").
 The tests have a 20-second limit, so try to make your script efficient.
 The less you have to query the database, the faster it will be.
 You can empty the rows in the tables of your database with TRUNCATE TABLE games, teams;

 Part 3: Query the database
 Complete the empty echo commands in the queries.sh file to produce output that matches the expected_output.txt file.
 The file has some starter code, and the first query is completed for you.
 Use the PSQL variable defined to complete rest of the queries.
 Note that you need to have your database filled with the correct data from the script to get the correct results from your queries.
 Hint: Test your queries in the psql prompt first and then add them to the script file.